Aegon Workplace Default fund

 How the Aegon Workplace Default fund works

-As members approach retirement age (currently six years before) we start moving them into investments generally considered to be lower risk, ending in a cautious mix that’s designed to keep their options open when they retire.
-This process happens automatically and gradually over the six year period until they reach their retirement date.
+As members approach retirement age (currently six years before the start of their retirement year) we start moving them into investments generally considered to be lower risk, ending in a cautious mix that’s designed to keep their options open when they retire.
+This glidepath process happens automatically and gradually over the six year period until they reach their retirement date.

-When they reach the scheme retirement age, members will be invested in the Aegon Workplace Default Retirement fund, which they'll stay in until they decide what to do with their savings.
+When they reach their nominated retirement age, members will be invested in the Aegon Workplace Default Retirement fund, which they'll stay in until they decide what to do with their savings.
 This invests in a cautious asset mix that aims to provide continued moderate growth so members don't have to decide how to take their benefits immediately.

 The fund can go down as well as up in value, at all stages including at retirement.
-If members choose to remain invested in retirement, there's a chance they could end up with less than they invested and they could run out of money too soon, particularly if they take an income.
+Members could end up with less than they invested and, if they remain invested in retirement, they may run out of money too soon, particularly if they take an income.

 Asset allocation figures on pie charts are indicative only and may change.